 Let's take a peek at their workshop in Exeter in Devon.

-Amanda melting the wax in preparation for pouring into the candle moulds.
+Amanda Barry mixing colours and waxes in the Parable Designs workshop in Exeter, Devon.
 Photo by Andrew Montgomery for Homes & Antiques Magazine.

-A closeup view into one of the candle moulds.
-You can really see the relief of the design here.
+A beautiful Parable Designs candle being created in one of their handmade and seamless moulds.
 Photo by Andrew Montgomery for Homes & Antiques Magazine.

-Nigel holding one of the wallpaper rollers.
+Nigel with one of the large wallpaper moulds from his extensive collection collected over the years.
 Photo by Andrew Montgomery for Homes & Antiques Magazine.

 THE CANDLES BY PARABLE DESIGNS